BridgesLab/CushingAcromegalyStudy/scripts/heatmaps.md

 ##     cite
 ```

-This file was most recently processed on ``Tue Mar 11 14:08:21 2014``.
+This file was most recently processed on ``Thu Mar 13 08:59:29 2014``.
 This uses the DESeq normalized data.

 Differentially Expressed Genes